From Your Guide — Leif Harbidge

 The Harbidge family · Northern Canada · 320 days outside in 2025

-Most fitness products are designed to be impressive.
-These are designed to be used.
+Most fitness products are built to look impressive.
+These are built to get finished.
 Short.
 Specific.
-Built so the work fits into the life you actually have — not the one a 24-year-old college kid has.
+Designed to fit the life you actually have, not the one a 24-year-old with nothing else going on has.
+Pick the one that fits where you are, and start this week.

-60 minutes a week.
+Sixty minutes a week.
 Three sessions.
-Two lifts.
 The whole body.
-Built for the man who's done starting over.
+Built for the person who's done starting over.

-The minimum effective signal your body needs to actually build strength — without the complexity and volume you can't sustain.
-Read it once.
-Then start tonight.
+The minimum effective signal your body needs to actually build strength, without the complexity and volume you can't sustain.
+A short guide plus 3 walkthrough videos.
+Read it once, watch the lifts, start tonight.

 Pull your waist back in.
 In 10 minutes a day.
 Without sucking it in.

-The tension-training method that wakes up the deep corset muscles, flattens what crunches couldn't, and ends the all-day habit of sucking in just to feel pulled together.
+The tension-training method that wakes up the deep core muscles crunches never reach, and ends the all-day habit of holding your stomach in just to feel pulled together.

 $9